BigPolarBear1/Factorization/README.md

 Looking for work in :

--Nordic countries or Iceland.
--Canada
+Nordic countries, Iceland or Canada

 Or: